EA31337/EA31337-indicators-common/Price/README.md

 generate entry and exit signals.
 Traders often rely on moving averages in combination with other indicators and analysis techniques to make informed trading decisions.

+## TEMA (Triple Exponential Moving Average)

+The Triple Exponential Moving Average (TEMA) indicator is a trend-following technical analysis tool that aims to reduce lag and provide smoother moving average signals.
+It is a variation of the traditional exponential moving average (EMA) that incorporates multiple smoothing calculations.

+Here are the key points about this indicator:

+- Calculation: The TEMA indicator applies three levels of exponential smoothing to price data.
+It begins by calculating a single exponential moving average (EMA) of the input data.
+Then, it applies two additional EMAs to the initial EMA.
+The smoothing factors used for each EMA are based on the chosen period length.

+- Smoothing and Lag Reduction: The TEMA indicator is designed to reduce lag and provide faster and more responsive moving average signals compared to traditional moving averages.
+By applying multiple levels of smoothing, it attempts to filter out short-term price fluctuations and focus on the underlying trend.

+- Trend Identification: The TEMA indicator helps traders identify the direction and strength of a trend.
+When the TEMA line is rising, it suggests an uptrend, while a declining TEMA line indicates a downtrend.
+The slope and angle of the TEMA line can provide insights into the strength and momentum of the trend.

+- Signal Generation: The TEMA indicator generates trading signals similar to other moving averages.
+When the price crosses above the TEMA line, it generates a bullish signal, indicating a potential buying opportunity.
+  Conversely, when the price crosses below the TEMA line, it generates a bearish signal, suggesting a potential selling opportunity.

+The Triple Exponential Moving Average (TEMA) indicator is favored by traders who seek smoother and more responsive moving average signals.
+It aims to reduce lag and provide a clearer representation of the underlying trend.